Pungyeon/clean-go-article/README.md

 ### Interfaces in Go

 In general, the go method for handling `interface`'s is quite different from other languages.
 Interfaces aren't explicitly implemented, like they would be in Java or C#, but are implicitly implemented if they fulfill the contract of the interface.
-As an example, this means that any `struct` which has an `Error()` method, implements / fullfills the `Error` interface and can be returned as an `error`.
-This has it's advantages, as it makes golang feel more fast-paced and dynamic, as interface implementation is extremely easy.
+As an example, this means that any `struct` which has an `Error()` method, implements / fulfills the `Error` interface and can be returned as an `error`.
+This has it's advantages, as it makes Go feel more fast-paced and dynamic, as interface implementation is extremely easy.
 There are obviously also disadvantages with this approach to implementing interfaces.
 As the interface implementation is no longer explicit, it can be difficult to see which interfaces are implemented by a struct.
 Therefore, the most common way of defining interfaces, is by writing interfaces with as few methods a possible.
 This way, it will be easier to understand whether or not a struct fulfills the contract of an interface.

 There are other ways of keeping track of whether your structs are fulfilling the interface contract.
 One method, is to create constructors, which return an interface, rather than the concrete type: